neziRzz/CTF_Writeups/Flare-on 2024/wu.md

 ![image](https://github.com/user-attachments/assets/d6dacadd-0d69-49a2-9829-fc6be14bca01)

-- Knowing that ChaCha20's state consist of a 32 bytes constant, 32 bytes key, 4 bytes counter and 12 bytes nonce we can a Python script to decrypt as following
+- Knowing that ChaCha20's state consist of a 32 bytes constant, 32 bytes key, 4 bytes counter and 12 bytes nonce we can write a Python script to decrypt as following

 ```python
 import struct